-An estimated half-million Irish were evicted from their cottages by the British during the genocide.
+An estimated half-million Irish were evicted from their cottages by the British during the genocide of the 1850s and 1860s.
 Unscrupulous landlords either applied a legal judgment owing for back-rent or simply paid to send pauper families overseas to Quebec, Canada.
 Landlords would first make phony promises of money, food, and clothing, then pack the half-naked people in overcrowded British sailing ships, poorly built and often unseaworthy, that became known as coffin ships.

 The three thousand mile journey, depending on winds and the captain’s skill, could take from 40 days to three months.
-Upon arrival in the Saint Lawrence River, the ships were supposed to be inspected for disease and any sick passengers removed to quarantine facilities on Grosse Isle, a small island thirty miles downstream from Quebec City.
+Upon arrival in the Saint Lawrence River, the ships were supposed to be quarantined.
+Any passengers who were sick were to be removed to facilities on Grosse Isle, a small island thirty miles downstream from Quebec City.

 Sean McNally met Kaen McKinnish on their voyage from Liverpool England and became friends.